Relative-partitioned index theorem: Some constructions in relative K-theory of coarse spaces

 Similar Mayer-Vietoris exact sequences for algebra $D^*$ and for the $K$-homology are established in \cite{siegel2012mayer} and the naturality and commutativity of these exact sequences with respect to the lower row exact sequence in \eqref{alef2} is proved.
 As a result, the assembly map $A$ and the Mayer-Vietoris morphism commute with each other.

 We need to establish the Mayer-Vietoris exact sequence in the relative context.
 For this purpose, observe that the intersection $Z:=Y\cap N$ is a closed partitioning subset of $Y$ making partition $Y=Y^+\cup Y^-$.
-We assume that the partition $Y=Y^+\cup Y^-$ is also excisive. \begin{prop} Under above assumptions the following exact sequences are available, where the rows are part of long exact sequences and $A$ stands for assembly map
+We assume that the partition $Y=Y^+\cup Y^-$ is also excisive. \begin{prop} Under above assumptions, we have following commutative diagram, where the rows are part of long exact sequences and vertical maps are assembly maps

 \end{prop} \begin{pf} Actually this follows from a more general Mayer-Vietoris exact sequence for $C^*$-algebras.
 Consider a triple of $C^*$-algebras $(A, I_1,I_2)$, where $I_1$ and $I_2$ are ideals in $A$ such that $A=I_1+I_2$.
-Then the following Mayer-Vietories exact sequence holds and is natural
+Then the following Mayer-Vietoris exact sequence holds and is natural, c.f. \cite{YuMayer}